-operations and if necessary, the fair value of a reporting units assets and liabilities.
-Further, our ability to realize the future cash flows used in our fair value calculations is affected by factors such as changes in economic conditions, changes in our operating performance and changes in our business strategies with our estimates or assumptions or there are significant changes in any of these estimates, projections and assumptions could have a material effect of the fair value of these assets in future measurement periods and result in an impairment which could materially affect our results of operations.
+Based on the results of our annual impairment test for goodwill and indefinite-lived intangible assets, no impairment was recorded.
+As of October 30, 2016, the most recent impairment assessment date, the estimated fair value of our Blue Tomato reporting unit, which had \$40.3 million of goodwill, exceeded the carrying value by 20%.
+The remaining reporting units had a fair value substantially in excess of the carrying value.
+If actual results are not consistent with our estimates or assumptions, or there are significant changes in any of these estimates, projections and assumptions, could have a material effect of the fair value of these assets in future measurement periods and result in an impairment, which could materially affect our results of operations.